autokowat/autokowat.github.io/_posts/2024-02-07-ilmenau-milestone-meeting.md

 ---
-title: AutoKoWaT Milestone-Meeting at ZBS in Ilemanu
+title: AutoKoWaT Milestone-Meeting at ZBS in Ilmenau
 description: |
     The AutoKoWaT project team met at the Zentrum für Bild und Signalverarbeitung (ZBS) in Ilmenau for a milestone meeting reinforcing a unified commitment.
 background: /assets/theme/images/milestone-meeting-ilmenau.jpg